tools for machine learning and data mining in Astronomy

 python setup.py build sudo python setup.py install

-The core astroML package requires the following:
+The core astroML package requires the following (some of the functionality might work with older versions):

 Several of the example scripts require specialized or upgraded packages.
 These requirements are listed at the top of the particular scripts